mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 The Seahawks were up 6 - 3 over the 49ers midway through the 2nd quarter when I headed out the door for the run.
 I thought I'd change up the route and make my way to the _Maplewood/Blenkinsop Road_ area and then figure out a way to incorporate [Christmas Hill](javascript:flkty.select(2);).

-It didn't take too long to figure out that there wasn't much pop in the legs this afternoon which encouraged me to quickly settle into a conservative pace.
+It didn't take too long to figure out that there wasn't much juice in the legs this afternoon which encouraged me to settle into a conservative pace early.
 <!---->
-Around the 42 minute mark, I had a really nice surprise; my cousin Tania and her husband David noticed me jogging on _Cedar Hill X-Road_.
+Around the 42 minute mark, I had a really nice surprise.
+My cousin Tania and her husband David noticed me jogging on _Cedar Hill X-Road_.
 I stopped my watch and we had a wonderful twenty minute visit.

 Getting going again meant another warm up and reinforced that conservative pace that I was chugging along with during the fist part of this workout.
 I made it to the base of Christmas Hill but after leaving the road, the trail was muddy and wet.
 I walked most of the trail to the top.
 Once at the top, I stopped to snap a picture for this week before walking down the west side of the hill until I was back on a dry trail.